Koromix/rygel/README.md

 // This example prints "Hello Niels!" first, and then prints 42
 ```

+On x86 platforms, only Cdecl and Stdcall callbacks are supported.

 ## Memory settings

 For synchronous/normal calls, Koffi uses two preallocated memory blocks, one to construct the C stack and the other to allocate strings and big objects/structs.
 Unless very big strings or objects (at least more than one page of memory) are used, no extra allocation is needed during calls or callbacks.